murer/qunit-page/README.md

 ## Implementing a test

 (function(t) {

     // qunit module
     t.module('first module');

         // you should pass a test function as you do with tradional qunit.
         // you will receive a page where you can describe test steps. t.pageTest("first test", function(page) {

         // you want to open the page.
         page.open('page.html');

         // first step.
 You need to pass two arguments.
         // first argument is a array of elements to wait for.
         // second argument is your step function.
         // It receives the elements which you were waiting for (same order). page.step([ '#some .css .path' ], function(element) {
             element.click();
         });

         // You can do more steps, of course.
         // you can pass a step name if you want as the first argument. page.step('second step', [ '.link', '.element2' ], function(link, textbox) {
                 textbox.val('abc');
                 link.click();
         });

         // You can do a more complex waitFor passing a function.
-		// this waitFor function will be called until it returns something 'valid in javascript'.
+        // this waitFor function will be called until it returns something
+        // 'valid in javascript'.
         // and the return will be the arugment to your step function. page.step('second step', [ '.link', function() {
                 return window.something;
             } ], function(link, something) {
             something.do();
             link.click();
         });
         });
     })(QUnit);

 ### Bad Things

-  * Same origin policy applies.
+Same origin policy applies.
 You need to put test.html at the same domain of the page you want to test.

-  * The open page has a implicity wait for 'ready' global at window.
-It means your page needs to set ready=true tell it is ready to qunit-page.
+When you 'open' any page, we always wait for global 'javascript valid ready' to continue.
+It means you need to do something like that in the page which you want to test:

+    $(window).ready(function() {
+    	ready = true
+    });

 ## Live Sample